michalsi/michalsi.github.io/_posts/2017-07-26-working-with-json-path.markdown

 JMeter provides [JSON Path Extractor](https://jmeter-plugins.org/wiki/JSONPathExtractor/) component which extracts nodes from JSON response with JsonPath.
+Filetering can be done with `$..element[?(@.atribute)]`

+Let's look at the example.

+Get all `Events' that has specific corelation client id and then get one with specific name.
+Then get caseId which is included in that event.

 ### Filter specific JSON node with JsonPath